-Doc: 2018-07 Item 05 TCTTP and Quality Improvement Page 8 Author: Executive Directors Date: 2018-07-18 Version 1.0 Review Date: Sept 2018
+Doc: 2018-09-26 Item 05 TCTTP and Quality Improvement Page 8 Author: Executive Directors Date: 2018-09-26 Version 1.0 Review Date: Nov 2018

-What is the data telling us - Since Dispatch on Disposition went live in October 2017, we are now reporting on median and 90th percentile ILT performance.
-For May 2018, performance median was 6 minutes 48 seconds (against a standard of less than 7 minutes), with a 90th percentile of 14 minutes 48 seconds (against a standard of less than 15 minutes).
+What is the data telling us - Since Dispatch on Disposition went live in October 2017, we are now reporting on median (midpoint) and 90th percentile ILT performance (response time for 90% of ILT incidents).
+For August 2018, performance median was 6 minutes 53 seconds (against a standard of less than 7 minutes), with a 90th percentile of 14 minutes 55 seconds (against a standard of less than 15 minutes).
+Performance within these areas remains stable.

-Demand remains within normal limits, although the volume of immediately life threatening incidents continues to be above the level expected.
-Hospital turnaround times remain high across the key sites with no signs yet of reducing.
+Chart 3.3 shows demand remains within control limits although is higher in this performance year than last, and the volume of immediately life threatening incidents, chart 3.4, continues to track above the level expected.
+Hospital turnaround times remain high across the key sites, affecting our capacity to respond to lower acuity incidents as timeously as we would expect.